andijakl/MachineLearning/lab - rag chatbot with ollama langchain gradio/readme.md

 ---

-## Exercise Set 7: Improving Robustness and User Experience
+## Exercise Set 7: Improving Robustness and User Experience (Medium)

 1. **Add Basic Ollama Connection Check on Startup:**
     * **Goal:** Make the script give a friendly error message and exit cleanly if it can't connect to the Ollama service when it starts, instead of crashing later.